Destinations Italy The Dolomites

 Località Lacedel · 15-min walk from Corso

 Graziano Prest's one-Michelin-star.
 Venetian seafood in the mountains, fish from Chioggia delivered that morning.
-Order the bigoli with cuttlefish ink and whatever soft-shell crab is on the menu.
+Order the gnocchi with cuttlefish ink and whatever soft-shell crab is on the menu.
 The lunch tasting is the better-value version, but you came for the dining room — Loden coats, sommelier in a vest.
 Book a month out for Sat/Sun.

 €€€€1 MichelinReservation only